The Shop & Wine Bar

 The Vibe

-- The crowd: You'll spot the same faces that have been coming since day one, which is impressive longevity for any Bondi venue.
-Groups settle in at the outdoor tables during the day for coffee and sandwiches, while evening brings a quieter wine-drinking crowd.
+- The crowd: You'll spot the same customers who've been coming since day one, creating a neighbourhood regular vibe that's rare in touristy Bondi.
+Groups settle in at the outdoor tables during the day for coffee and sandwiches, while evenings draw wine drinkers looking for a quieter alternative to the beach bars.

-- The energy: There's no break between services - the place runs from 6am breakfast through to 10pm dinner most days, creating a constant but relaxed flow of regulars who treat it like their local.
+- Energy levels: There's no break between services - the place runs from 6am breakfast through to 10pm dinner most days of the week, which is a genuine Sydney rarity.
+The pace stays relaxed throughout, more focused on conversation than party atmosphere.

 What People Love